 One more complicating factor, is that we’re constantly encouraged to not reinvent the wheel.
 Reuse is king these days and there’s no problem for which a solution can’t be imported or required.
-AWS recently went one step further, announcing their upcoming Serverless Application Repository, making it a matter of a few clicks to bring someone else’s solution into your application.
+AWS went one step further with Serverless Application Repository, making it a matter of a few clicks to bring someone else’s solution into your application.

 All this 70’s era sharing makes deploying new features a breeze.
 But it also means you may be using code and configurations you’ve never even looked over.
 We’ll talk about using third-party libraries in a future post, but for now let’s focus on policies and privilege.
 GitHub hosts over 5,500 projects that are designed for AWS Lambda.
 Let’s take a look at the permissions given to your lambda function if you use a popular project called awslabs/serverless-photo-recognition.
 As the name alludes, this project actually comes from AWS itself.

 The deployment script for this project creates functions with a very wide set of privileges:

 These functions can do anything in ElasticSearch, Rekognition, CloudWatch, and S3.
 That means an attacker that finds a way to exploit any of these functions, can exfiltrate, encrypt, or destroy your entire data store.
 All you wanted was to reuse some photo analysis code.